-Helping to bring economic benefits to the city by providing an integrated transport solution for an east-west corridor, the existing 14km tram route links Edinburgh Airport to the city centre.
+Helping to bring economic benefits to the city by providing an integrated transport solution for an east-west corridor, the existing 14km tram route links Edinburgh Airport to the city centre at York Place.

 The route connects many residential and commercial centres with Scotland’s national transport network through several strategically located interchange stations.

 The newest of these inter-modal hubs, Edinburgh Gateway, connects rail passengers from Fife and North East Scotland to the airport within 5 minutes.